-4 weeks Written Staff and TAC members will review applications October 9 - November Application to ensure eligibility.
-Grant requests \$5,000 or less 3, 2023 Review may be reviewed by NDOR Staff only, as determined by the Administrator.
-1 day In-Person (or Required for Tier II applicants.
-November 7, 2023 virtual) The TAC will score Tier II applications based on Presentations written materials and their presentation.
-3 weeks Committee TAC and/or NDOR Staff will submit a ranked list November 8-30, 2023 Recommendation with recommendations to the Administrator for final project selection.
-2 weeks Selected Project Selected Projects will be notified and asked to December 1- 15, 2023 approval and confirm acceptance.
-Project NDOR Grant Manager will prepare and send out Agreements the funding agreement for signature.
+4 weeks October 7-November 5, 2024 Written Application Review Staff and TAC members will review applications to ensure eligibility.
+Grant requests \$7,500 or less may be reviewed by NDOR Staff only, as determined by the Administrator.
+1 day November 12, 2024 In-Person (or virtual) Presentations Required for top scoring Tier II applicants.
+The TAC will score Tier II applications based on written materials and their presentation.
+3 weeks November 12-30, 2024 Committee Recommendation TAC and/or NDOR Staff will submit a ranked list with recommendations to the Administrator for final project selection.
+2 weeks December 1-15, 2024 Selected Project approval and Project Agreements Selected Projects will be notified and confirmed.
+NDOR Grant Manager will prepare and send out the funding agreement for signature.